fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 ---

+The count of relocation entries in section `.rela.plt` is DT_PLTRELSZ/DT_RELAENT=120/24=5.

 Hexdump contents of section `.rela.plt`(DT_JMPREL) grouped by unit of giant-word, 3 units per line.

-> Pay attention to the offset, it points to a `.got` entry.
+> Pay attention to the offset, compare it to the hexdump of `.got`, it points to a `.got` entry.

 ```bash
 $ rp_offset=$(objdump -hw a.out | awk '/.rela.plt/{print "0x"$6}')